International Pet Travel

 From a RABIES-CONTROLLED COUNTRY to a EU COUNTRY:

 You will need a 15 digit ISO pet microchip for all EU countries and the Annex I (Commercial) or Annex IV (Non-Commercial) Veterinary Certificate for the country that you are entering depending on whether you or your legal representative is traveling within 5 days of your pet or it is traveling alone.
 Your dog or cat's rabies vaccinations must be current.
 Tapeworm treatments are also required for the UK, Finland, Ireland, Wales and Norway.
 Check our pet passport section for more details.
 Find individual country veterinary certificates for over 200 countries worldwide, visit the Pet Travel Store.

 From a RABIES-CONTROLLED COUNTRY to a RABIES-FREE COUNTRY:

 If you are traveling from a rabies-controlled country to a rabies-free country, an import permit, rabies titer test, microchip as well as the proper pet passport for the destination country is required.
-There is sometimes a waiting period from the time you have the rabies titer test until the time you enter the rabies-free country of between 120 days (Hawaii) and 180 days (Australia).
+There is sometimes a waiting period from the time you have the rabies titer test until the time you enter the rabies-free country of between 30 days (Hawaii), 90 days (European Union) and 180 days (Australia).
 If your schedule does not allow for a waiting period, quarantine will be imposed at the destination country or your pet will be returned to the originating country.
 Additional requirements may apply.

 From a RABIES-CONTROLLED COUNTRY to a HIGH-RABIES COUNTRY: